ypark9/yopa.page/content/blog/2024-04-20-How-to-Fork-a-Repository-Make-Changes-and-Update-a-Submodule-in-Your-Main-Project.md

 ### Removing and Re-Adding a Submodule to Use a Fork in Your Main Project

 Sometimes you might find it necessary to replace a submodule in your project with a fork that you have customized.
 This section will guide you through removing the existing submodule and adding your fork as the new submodule.
+In this example, we will assume that you have forked the [hugo-tania](https://github.com/WingLim/hugo-tania) theme and want to use it in your project. (the blog you are reading is using this theme).

 #### **Step 1: Navigate to Your Main Project**